Photo: Wikimedia Commons (CC BY-SA)

 Where do cruise ships dock in Durban?

-Cruise ships dock at the Durban Cruise Terminal in the harbor, usually a short taxi or shuttle ride from the Golden Mile beachfront and city center attractions.
-The terminal has basic facilities and often provides shuttle services to the beachfront.
+Cruise ships dock at the Durban Cruise Terminal in the harbor, usually a short taxi or shuttle ride from the Golden Mile beachfront and city center.
+The terminal has basic facilities and often provides shuttle services to the beachfront for about $3 (R50) per person.

 What is bunny chow and where can I try it?

-Bunny chow is Durban's signature dish—curry served in a hollowed-out loaf of bread.
+Bunny chow is Durban's signature dish: curry served in a hollowed-out loaf of bread.
 It was invented by the city's Indian community as a portable lunch.
-Try it at Victoria Street Market or any of the Indian restaurants in the city center.
+Try it at Victoria Street stalls or any of the Indian restaurants in the city center.
 Order a quarter or half loaf for a filling lunch, and don't be shy about eating with your hands.

 Is it safe to swim at Durban beaches?

 Yes, the Golden Mile beaches have lifeguards and shark nets for swimmer protection.
 Always swim between the flags and follow lifeguard instructions.
-The Indian Ocean waters are warm year-round, typically 70-77°F (21-25°C), making swimming comfortable in any season.
+The Indian Ocean waters are warm year-round, typically 70-77 degrees F (21-25 degrees C), making swimming comfortable in any season.

-Can I visit a Zulu cultural village from Durban?
+Can I visit a Zulu village from Durban?

-Yes, several tour operators offer day trips to traditional Zulu villages in the Valley of 1000 Hills, about an hour inland from Durban.
-These visits include traditional dancing, craft demonstrations, and insights into Zulu culture and history.
+Yes, several tour operators offer day trips to Zulu villages in the Valley of 1000 Hills, about an hour inland from Durban.
+These visits include dancing, craft demonstrations, and insights into Zulu ways and local lore.
 Book through reputable tour companies or your ship's shore excursions.

 How much time do I need at uShaka Marine World?

 Plan for at least 3-4 hours to properly explore the aquarium and see the dolphin shows.
 If you want to include the water park, add another 2-3 hours.
-The facility is large and there's a lot to see, so arriving when it opens at 9 AM is wise, especially if you're visiting on a weekend or school holiday.
+Arriving when it opens at 9 AM is wise, especially if you're visiting on a weekend or school day off.